carpentries/instructor-training/episodes/19-checkout.md

 During this period after lunch, we'll be talking about some of the nuts and bolts of getting involved in the Carpentries.
-First, we'll discuss what actions you'll need to take after this training to become a fully certified instruction.
+First, we'll discuss what actions you'll need to take after this training to become a fully certified instructor.
 After that, we'll address any questions about the Carpentries organizations, running workshops, and getting involved in the community in other ways.